Tribal Warrior: Activities

 Tribal Warrior runs a mentoring program in partnership with Redfern Police to help reduce recidivism rates of Aboriginal Australian youth.
 The program is named "Clean Slate Without Prejudice" and uses ‘routine and discipline’ through boxing and fitness classes as a way of keeping vulnerable and at risk youth from being involved in criminal activity.
 In 2016, the program received a gold award in the police category of the Australian Crime and Violence Prevention Awards (ACVPA).
 The mentoring program initially started for young men, and later developed a women's program as well.

 The organisation also runs an Aboriginal Cultural Cruise which allows visitors to Sydney to view the sights of Sydney Harbour and hear stories of the Eora, Cadigal, Guringai, Wangal, Gammeraigal and Wallumedegal people.

-Since operating their cultural and corporate cruises, Tribal Warrior began a program providing maritime qualification training for disadvantaged Aboriginal Australians.

 The organisation was founded in part to form an all Indigenous team to compete in the Sydney to Hobart race.
-Following an crowdfunding appeal, on Boxing Day, 2016, Tribal Warrior sailed the Southern Excellence Two in the event.
-The organisation missing the race's entry deadline due to a lack of funds, and was not part of the official race, but participated nonetheless.
+Following a crowdfunding appeal, on Boxing Day, 2016, Tribal Warrior sailed the Southern Excellence Two in the event.
+The organisation missed the race's entry deadline due to a lack of funds, and was not part of the official race, but participated nonetheless.